QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

     """
     print "hello {name} from {resource_name}".format(name=name, resource_name=context.resource.name){% endhighlight %}

-We'll also want to add basic metadata like aliases and descriptions and such.
+We'll also want to add basic metadata including aliases and descriptions.
 The way to do that is by editing the drivermetadata.xml file located in the same folder.

 Open the drivermetadata.xml file in your preferred IDE and change it contents as follows: